Pungyeon/clean-go-article/README.md

 func something(closure func(float64) float64) float64 { ... }
 ```

-This function takes another function (a closure) as input and returns a `float64`.
+Here, `something` takes another function (a closure) as input and returns a `float64`.
 The input function takes a `float64` as input and also returns a `float64`.
 This pattern can be particularly useful for creating a loosely coupled architecture, making it easier to to add functionality without affecting other parts of the code.
 Suppose we have a struct containing data that we want to manipulate in some form.
 Through this structure's `Do()` method, we can perform operations on that data.
 If we know the operation ahead of time, we can obviously handle that logic directly in our `Do()` method:

 ```go
 func (datastore *Datastore) Do(operation Operation, data []byte) error {